Essequibo (colony): History

 The Chamber of the WIC in Zeeland kept control over the colonies, which sometimes led to criticism from The Chamber of the WIC in Amsterdam, who also wanted to start plantation there.
 The Zeelanders however, had established the colony by themselves, and after they retook possession of Essequibo under command of the commander of Fort Nassau Bergen in 1666, they considered themselves as rightful rulers of the region.
 Under governor Laurens Storm van 's Gravesande, English planters started coming to the colony after 1740.

 After 1745, the number of plantations along the Demerara and her side-rivers rapidly increased.
 Particularly, British colonists from Barbados began settling here.
 After 1750 a commander of the British population was assigned, giving them their own representation.
 Around 1780 a small central settlement was established at the mouth of the Demerara, which received the name Stabroek in 1784, named after one of the directors of the West Indian Company.

+In 1771, Prince William V revoked the rights of the Zeelanders who traded on Essequibo, Demerary and Berbice.
+In response, 185 Middelburg merchants invested 320,000 guilders in the newly established Society for Navigation on Essequibo and adjacent Rivers.
+Partly due to the damage inflicted during the Fourth Anglo-Dutch War (1780-1784), this trading company was already liquidated in 1788.

 A group of British privateers captured Essequibo and Demerara on 24 February 1781, but did not stay.
 In March, two sloops of a Royal Navy squadron under Admiral Lord Rodney accepted the surrender of "Colony of Demarary and the River Essequebo".
 From 27 February 1782 to February 1783 the French occupied the colony after compelling Governor Robert Kinston to surrender.
 The peace of Paris, which occurred in 1783 restored these territories to the Dutch.

 In 1796 it was permanently occupied by the British and by 1800, Essequibo and Demerara collectively held around 380 sugarcane plantations.